-The copy you use in your buttons has major impact on your prospects’ decisions.
+“The copy you use in your buttons has a major impact on your prospects’ decisions.
 Button color and design are important visual cues that tell the prospect where to click.

-But in the last critical moment, the copy itself is what impacts the prospect’s final decision.
-In other words your CTA copy answers the question, “Why should I click this button?”
+“But in the last critical moment, the copy itself is what impacts the prospect’s final decision.
+In other words, your CTA copy answers the question, ‘Why should I click this button?'”

-1) As we just quoted above, here’s the most important part of call-to-action button copy: your users need to know why they should click the button.
+As we just quoted above, here’s the most important part of call-to-action button copy in a nutshell.

-There are many different ways to tweak this: your users need to know what benefit they’ll receive if they click the button,
+There are many different ways to tweak this, but your users need to know what benefit they’ll receive.

 Your users need to know what problem you’ll solve if they click the button, and so on.